 Then in Genesis 22:16-19 God made an oath to Abraham that he would be the father of many descendants.
 His descendants would be as many as the “stars of the heavens and as the sand which is on the seashore.”
 The immediate descendants of his two children, Isaac and Ishmael, are the Jewish people and the Arab nations.

 God also made a vow to King David that one of his descendants would reign on his throne forever.
-That promise was made in 2 Sam.
-7:12-17.
-The prophecy was about Jesus Christ (Isa.
-9:7).
+That promise was made in 2 Samuel 7:12-17.
+The prophecy was about Jesus Christ (Isaiah 9:7).

 Old Testament Vows And Oaths